A 2D stochastic fluid-structure interaction problem in compliant arteries with non-zero longitudinal displacement: Passing

 In this section we will obtain almost sure convergence of the stochastic approximate solutions, which is required to be able to pass $N \rightarrow \infty$.
 We use compactness arguments and establish tightness of the laws of the approximate random variables defined in Section \ref{subsec:approxsol}.

-\subsection{Tightness results}
+\subsection{{ Tightness results}}

-Given our stochastic setting, the first set of tightness results, i.e. Lemma \ref{tightl2} below, will rely on the use of the following three lemmas.
-The first one is a classical result (see \cite{Tem95} or \cite{NTT22} for a brief explanation) providing spaces for uniform bounds of the fractional time derivatives. \begin{lem} Let $\mathcal{Y}_0\subset\mathcal{Y}\subset\mathcal{Y}_1$ be Banach spaces, $\mathcal{Y}_0$ and $\mathcal{Y}_1$ reflexive with compact embedding of $\mathcal{Y}_0$ in $\mathcal{Y}$, then for any $q> 1$ and $\alpha\in (0,1)$, the embedding is compact. \end{lem} The following two lemmas provide the desired uniform bounds on the fractional time derivatives of the stochastic approximate solutions.
-For that purpose we introduce the translation in time by $h$ of a function $f$:
+Given our stochastic setting we do not expect the fluid and structure velocities to be differentiable.
+The tightness results, i.e. Lemmas \ref{tightuv} and \ref{tightl2} below, will rely on an application of the Aubin-Lions theorem and the following variant \cite{Tem95}: \begin{lem} Let the translation in time by $h$ of a function $f$ be denoted by: Assume that $\mathcal{Y}_0\subset\mathcal{Y}\subset\mathcal{Y}_1$ are Banach spaces such that $\mathcal{Y}_0$ and $\mathcal{Y}_1$ are reflexive with compact embedding of $\mathcal{Y}_0$ in $\mathcal{Y}$, then for any $m>0$, the embedding is compact. \end{lem}